An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Dot methods that work on more than one fundamental Type

-Although all applicable methods are described under each Type, this table lists those which are applicable to several Types.
+Although all applicable methods are described in earlier sections under each Type, this table lists those which are applicable to several Types.

 The length of a Dictionary or DictionaryImmutable can be found by applying method length to the list returned by method keys on the dictionary: